GINQO/Master-Item-Manager/README.md

 # GINQO MasterItemManager
-Our intention was to create an application that would help with efficiency with development, especially around Master Items.
-Since Master Items are frequently reused across applications, we felt a governed approach would fit best.
+Our intention was to create an application that would help with **efficiency with development**, *especially around Master Items*.
+Since Master Items are frequently reused across applications, we felt a *governed approach* would fit best.

 Using our template file, Master Items can be saved for later creation.
 Master Items can then be selected using a Qlik table and syncronized or deleted using The Master Item Manager.
 Finally, by default, the application won't affect your manually created Master Items unless specifically requested, making it a safe tool to use with in conjunction with previously defined apps & master items.

 ![](demo.gif)